 - Develop an understanding of how different departments and functions are interdependent.

 - Determine the maximum amount of downtime each business-critical function can endure.

 - Outline a step by step plan to maintain operations while the normal facility is restored.

-To best prepare for a hurricane, your business should consult with each of its departments to develop an understanding of the technology, functions, and processes necessary for business to continue, no matter the conditions.
-However, this planning is comprehensive and requires not only business and technology knowledge, but experience in managing these two elements to support your company’s goals and ensure its continuity.
-Contact an Aldridge representative today to learn more about how we can help prepare your business for the unexpected.
+To best prepare for a hurricane, your business should consult with each of its departments to develop an understanding of the technology, functions, and processes necessary for a business to continue, no matter the conditions.
+However, this planning is comprehensive and requires not only business and technology knowledge but experience in managing these two elements to support your company’s goals and ensure its continuity.
+Our IT consulting services can help prepare your business for the unexpected.